barakplasma/in-person-queue/README.md

 ## User Guide

-[Implemented: Create queue] Navigate to an instance of HisoonNumber, such as [https://barakplasma.github.io/in-person-queue/client/](https://barakplasma.github.io/in-person-queue/client/) and click on "Create queue at my location".
+[Implemented: Create queue] Navigate to an instance of In-Person-Queue, such as https://barakplasma.github.io/in-person-queue/client/ and click on "Create queue at my location".
 By creating a queue, you gain access to administer that queue.
 This prompts the browser to ask permission to do a geolocation check.
 This geolocation is used to generate an OpenLocationCode, which is used as the name of the queue.
 Only the queue admin must provide geolocation access.

 [Implemented: ADMIN URL]